jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 #### Attension {#processing-the-raw-data-attention}

-The cleaning phase is not fully robust, as the process may fail if one uses the script 'retrieve_raw_data.py 'to collect new data.
+The cleaning phase is not fully robust, as the process is sensitive the data collected and may fail when new data gets collected.

-It is possible that there will be needed to manually inspect the data in order to identify and handle some unexpected anomalies that were not encountered in this project.
+It is possible that there will be need to manually inspect the data in order to identify and handle some unexpected cases that were not encountered in this project.

-When the script runs it deletes the 'numbersdb.sqlite' DB and creates a new one from the 'rawdb.sqlite' DB.
-Care!
+At the start of the process
-It is suggested to comment out the relevant line from 'main.py' once you have the raw data processed.
+it deletes the 'numbersdb.sqlite' DB and creates a new fresh one from all the available data in 'rawdb.sqlite' DB.

 [back to Processing the Raw Data](#processing-the-raw-data)
 [back to Process](#process)